Guidance

 Similarly, it is not possible to tell how much larger the potholes are in different years.
 There are, however, other measures that have been developed within the sector that focus more specifically on potholes.
 This includes the RAC pothole index, which is based on the number of callouts from their members that are related to vehicle faults that are likely to have been caused by a pothole.

-The information from the latest ‘RAC Pothole Index’ was published in 2023.
+The information from the latest ‘RAC Pothole Index’ was published in 2023 and updated in April 2024.

 There are also a growing number of tools that allow the public to report potholes and road defects through the use of mobile apps.

-The statistics suggest that roads are getting better yet there are more potholes on my street now than there used to be.
+The statistics suggest that roads are stable yet there are more potholes on my street now than there used to be.
 How can this be?

 The statistics give an indication at what is happening on average, throughout the country.
-It is possible for the national condition to improve but your own local authority’s roads to get worse.
-You will be able to tell this by looking at how your local authority is performing in the LA-level table.
+It is possible for what we see nationally to be different on an LA level.
+You will be able to get some indication of this by looking at how your LA is performing in the LA level table.

 Section 2: Quality Assessment